threedworld-mit/tdw/Documentation/lessons/core_concepts/add_ons.md

 # Add-ons and the `ThirdPersonCamera`

 **Add-ons** in TDW are objects that can be added to a controller and act as wrappers for the Command API.
-They will inject commands at every `communicate()` call based on the output data from the build.
+They will inject commands at every `communicate()` call based on output from the build.
 You can attach an add-on to the controller by adding it to the `c.add_ons` list.

 The purpose of add-ons is to simplify repetitious or complex behavior in TDW and to standardize common API calls.
-The most important thing to know about add-ons is that all they do is read output data and send commands; there is nothing that add-on can do that can't be done with low-level commands.
+The most important thing to know about add-ons is that all they do is read output and send input (commands); there is nothing that add-on can do that can't be done with low-level commands.

 The [`ThirdPersonCamera`](../../python/add_ons/third_person_camera.md) add-on will add a third-person camera avatar to the scene.
 It can do everything covered [in the previous document](avatars.md) but with simplified controls.